DavenH/LearnedFilterbank/README.md

 This project explores the possibility of a deep learning model to jointly learn:
   - a bank of **wavelets**, or set of signal "fragments", that can be linearly combined to produce arbitrary signals
-  - the **weights** for that linear combination, given a particular signal window
+  - the **weights** for that linear combination, given a particular signal window under analysis

 ### Motivation

-These wavelets can be used as features for downstream audio tasks, like classification.
+These wavelets can be used as features for downstream audio tasks, like classification, or in generative models.

 The weights produced for a particular audio signal are similar to the power spectrum of a time-frequency transform, so they can be used similarly as high level features of the audio signal.

+Unlike the Fourier Transform which reveals patterns primarily in the power spectrum (the other half of the information in its phase spectrum is largely chaotic), this learned wavelet spectrum contains *all* the information in one image; this can lead to generative models trained on this spectrum to have better phase-coherence -- less "mushy" sound -- than the alternatives which usually use the Griffin-Lin algorithm to conjure phases out of nothing.

 ### Visualization